 Best Management Practices (BMP) — Management activities, physical structures, institutional practices, or prohibitions implemented to control, mitigate, or prevent pollution associated with dry- or wet- weather runoff.

-Best Professional Judgement— A determination based on the best available scientific or engineering knowledge and best management practices.
+Best Professional Judgement— A determination based on the best available scientific or engineering knowledge and all reasonably available and pertinent data or information that forms the basis of the cost reporting estimates.

 Clean Water Act — The federal Water Pollution Control Act (33 U.S.C. § 1251 et seq.), and any subsequent amendments thereto.